 On Christmas day, they kept the peace and came out to dig graves and hold memorials for their dead.
 They shared food, posed for photographs, traded uniform buttons, and competed in soccer games.

-The camaraderie between the Belgium, German and British troops lasted almost an entire week!
+The camaraderie between Belgium, German and British troops lasted almost an entire week!

 In letters sent home to their families, the soldiers wrote that no one wanted to continue the war.
 But as the New Year began, higher-ranking officials made sure they got back to the business of fighting.

-The message was clear, even in the war zone, peace was the preferred state of being.
+The message was clear amongst the soldiers, even in the war zone, peace was the preferred state of being.

 The Spirit of Christmas is the greatest gift we can give or receive; it’s peace on earth, goodwill towards men (women, too).

 Even if it’s only for one day, or one week.

 Extend peace to someone in your community that you have been in conflict with and celebrate, sing songs, or play with them.

 This could be the most memorable gift you can give someone.